pwright/skupper-docs/input/kube/link.md

    This file contains a key and the location of the site that created it.

-   **📌 NOTE**
-   Access to this file provides access to the application network.
-   Protect it appropriately.
-   A token can be restricted by:

-   * time - prevents token reuse after a specified period.
-   * usage - prevents creating multiple links from a single token.

-   All inter-site traffic is protected by mutual TLS using a private, dedicated certificate authority (CA).
-   A token is not a certificate, but is securely exchanged for a certificate during the linking process.
-   By implementing appropriate restrictions (for example, creating a single-use claim token), you can avoid the accidental exposure of certificates.

 3. Redeem the token on a different site to create a link:
    ```bash
    kubectl apply -f <filename>